Agency Adoption Attorney in Peoria, Illinois

 Financial Aid & Credits

-- Federal adoption tax credit: Up to $15,810 per child (2026; this amount adjusts yearly for inflation) (see our full 2026 guide).
+- Federal adoption tax credit: Up to $17,670 per child for 2026, with up to $5,120 of it refundable (both amounts adjust yearly for inflation) (see our full 2026 guide).
 You claim this on your federal tax return as a credit.

-- Employer adoption assistance: Some employers offer reimbursement up to $5,250 per child, tax-free.
+- Employer adoption assistance: Some employers reimburse adoption expenses, tax-free up to the federal exclusion limit ($17,670 for 2026).
 Check your benefits handbook.

 - Adoption subsidies (DCFS): Monthly payments (often $200–$500+) to families adopting older children, sibling groups, or children with special needs.
 Applied for before finalization.